-The following is an interview with Sandra Dupont MFT about her decision to specialize in working with teenagers:
+The following is an interview with me about my decision to specialize in working with teenagers. – Sandra

 1. What inspired you to work with teens?